 Your phone number will quickly become listed in both online and offline directories.
 Customers may even begin to store your business number as a contact in their phones.
 So imagine the horror if you lost your phone number and your customers were unable to reach you.
-Unfortunately, this the nightmare that so many business owners find themselves living.
+Unfortunately, this is the nightmare that so many business owners find themselves living.

 Forward-looking business owners are turning to the services of a virtual phone system to alleviate these risks.
+Things have really come a long way in regards to phone service options, so it’s always a good idea to utilize new technology to make your life easier.

 Incorrect Business Contact Information Negatively Impacts Consumer Behavior